pedroksl/AdvancedAE/src/main/resources/assets/advanced_ae/ae2guide/aae_intro/quantum_computer.md

 <BlockImage id="advanced_ae:quantum_multi_threader" scale="4"></BlockImage>

-Similarly to the Data Entanglers, multi-threaders enable accelerators to run extra thread in separate dimensions, multiplying their co-processing power by 4.
+Similarly to the Data Entanglers, multi-threaders enable accelerators to run extra threads in separate dimensions, multiplying their co-processing power by 4.
 Only one of these can be placed in each quantum computer multiblock.

 ## Quantum Structure